-The Vermont Slauson’s South LA BusinessSource Center, prepared Deandrea Jones, owner of Wah Gwaan Jamaican Kitchen and Bar, to apply for a loan to open her first brick-and-mortar location.
+Managed by VSEDC, the South LA BusinessSource Center (BSC) prepared Deandrea Jones, owner of Wah Gwaan Jamaican Kitchen and Bar, to apply for a loan to open her first brick-and-mortar location.
 After operating a successful catering company serving Jamaican food for more than five years, Deandrea was encouraged by her customers to open her first restaurant.

 A rare find in Leimert Park

-Deandrea discovered a rare opportunity to lease a prime location in Leimert Park, due to a pandemic-related vacancy.
-Excited to bring healthy Jamaican cuisine to a food desert, while also adding a Black-owned business to a neighborhood susceptible to gentrification, Deandrea signed the lease.
-Soon after, an inspector with the City of LA examined her facilities and informed her of necessary equipment and facilities upgrades to be permitted to open.
+Due to a pandemic-related vacancy, Deandrea discovered a rare opportunity to lease a prime location in Leimert Park.
+Excited to bring healthy Jamaican cuisine to a food desert and govern her first brick-and-mortar, Deandrea signed the lease.
+Soon after, an inspector with the City of Los Angeles examined her facilities and informed her of necessary equipment and facilities upgrades to be permitted to open.

 Getting around an unexpected barrier

 For months, Deandrea worked with an underwriter to assemble the required documents to apply for an SBA loan.
-When she was unexpectantly denied the loan, she faced the possibility of being unable to meet her contractual obligations.
-A friendly referral led Deandrea to enroll at the South LA BusinessSource Center, operated by VSEDC, where she was provided coaching.
+Despite her efforts, her application was denied, and she faced the possibility of being unable to meet her contractual obligations.
+Thankfully, a friendly referral led Deandrea to enroll at the South LA BusinessSource Center (BSC), operated by VSEDC, where she received one-on-one coaching.

-After assessing Deandrea’s business—its contracts, vendors, employees and client list—the sustainability of her business was clear.
-VSEDC pre-qualified her as a client, and recommended she apply for a Community Loan—a loan funded by VSEDC that is designed to provide access to capital to underserved markets.
+After assessing Deandrea’s business—its contracts, vendors, employees, and client list—the sustainability of her business was evident.
+The BSC pre-qualified her as a client and recommended that she apply for a Community Loan.
+Funded by VSEDC, these loans provide access to capital to underserved markets.

 VSEDC understands potential and funds the business

-The loan process usually takes at least four weeks to finalize, but her previous efforts to prepare for the SBA loan put her ahead of schedule and she was approved in just over two weeks.
-Initially, Deandrea sought a loan of $50,000.
-VSEDC’s CDFI underwriter discerned she would need more, and raised her loan to $65,000.
-Within weeks, she had the money to cover the lease, buy new equipment, cover payroll and inventory, and leave enough capital remaining to open a bank account.
-The opening of Wah Gwaan was back on track.
+Deandrea sought a loan of $50,000, but VSEDC’s CDFI underwriter discerned she would need more and raised her loan to $65,000.
+Within weeks, she had the money to cover the lease, purchase new equipment, cover payroll and inventory, and open a bank account.
+With assistance from the South LA BSC, Wah Gwaan’s opening was back on track.

 Perseverance pays off